"A goal without a plan is just a wish." - Antoine de Saint-Exupery

 Siena loves hiking, skiing, and traveling.
 Fun fact: she hiked 100 miles along the Cornwall Coast in England with her mother.

-After graduating with her Bachelor of Science in Finance, she traveled through Europe to celebrate, making stops in major cities in Italy, Austria, and Germany.
+After graduating with her B.S. in finance, she traveled through Europe to celebrate, making stops in major cities in Italy, Austria, and Germany.
 While in Siena, Italy, the city she was named after, she attended the Palio, the famous horse race that happens twice a year.

 Outside of work, she can be found reading, cooking, watching The Food Network, and walking her cat, Beau.
 What cat doesn’t like a good walk?